Backpacking in the Balkans

 So the following day I decided to go to Ulcinj, on the border with Albania, and on the way I stopped in Budva.

 Another beautiful walled town by the sea, a holiday destination loved by Montenegrins, Russian and Ukrainians.

 After a couple of hours walking along the tiny alleys of Budva, I took a small bus to Ulcinj.
 There was an accident on the way and we had to wait for about an hour; I basically wasted the whole afternoon for a 2 hours drive.
 But these things happen when you are backpacking, and it’s no big deal.
 I actually enjoyed the positive side of it: I studied how Montenegrins react when they are blocked on the road and don’t know why and how long it’s going to take.
 They get upset and anxious, just like Italians.
 We are not that different after all.
 Although I’m not sure I can say for sure they were Montenegrins the people that were on the bus.
 Apparently in Montenegro live people coming from the whole region, mainly Serbia, Bosnia, Kosovo and Albania.

-Ulcinj was in Albania until a few years ago, and its name is pronounced differently according to whom you are talking to.
+Ulcinj was part of Albania until a few years ago, and its name is pronounced differently according to whom you are talking to.
 I knew it was a preview of what I would witness in Albania, and I was very excited.
 And what did I find here: there were only men at the cafes.
 There were women walking in the street or in the shops, but only men at the cafes.
 And me.
 Quite interesting.

 Another walled town, with nudist beaches, nice food and great coffee.
 Unfortunately because I had little time, I could only stay here one night.
 The following afternoon I was on my way to Albania.